redolution/gekkoboot/README.md

 ### PicoBoot

-iplboot is bundled with the [PicoBoot] firmware.
+gekkoboot is bundled with the [PicoBoot] firmware.
 Just follow the [installation guide][pb-install].

-You can also update iplboot separately from the PicoBoot firmware, using the supplied `iplboot_pico.uf2` (depends on [PicoBoot PR 107][pb-pr-107]).
+You can also update gekkoboot separately from the PicoBoot firmware, using the supplied `gekkoboot_pico.uf2` (depends on [PicoBoot PR 107][pb-pr-107]).

 [PicoBoot]: https://github.com/webhdx/PicoBoot
 [pb-install]: https://github.com/webhdx/PicoBoot/wiki/Installation-guide